iOS 14 and Facebook ads: All you need to know

 3. Update your Facebook SDK (if applicable)

-If you’re an app advertiser or monetize apps using the Audience Network, you need to immediately update your SDK and code to comply with both Facebook and Apple’s advertising policies with iOS 14.
+If you’re an app advertiser or monetize apps using the Audience Network, you need to immediately update your SDK and code to comply with both Facebook and Apple’s advertising policies after iOS 14.

 In my deep dive guidance for iOS 14, I cover several different options to recoup, or at least mitigate as much as possible, reporting data loss from iPhone users.
 I also cover how to understand and measure the impact of your data loss.